MalikeChapman/Flixster/README.md

 # Flix
 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-`NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 ## Flix Part 2

 ### User Stories